What Is An Avoidant Attachment Style?

 Withdrawers feel that it is up to them to keep the big emotions away, so when they are not able to do so, they feel shame.
 When they hear their partner say, “It hurts when you push me away,” it is very hard for them to stay with their partner’s hurt and deal with it because their own shame over causing the hurt is so great.
 This is hard for them to admit, but it’s true.

-How you Can Become Securely Attached
+How You Can Become Securely Attached

 If you have an avoidant attachment style, it’s possible to become securely attached, but not on your own.
 Since withdrawers taught themselves not to pay attention to emotions, they don’t know how to react empathetically to their partner’s emotions.
 What you can do is admit that you do need to rely on others for your emotional needs and you need to be able to deal with and meet their emotional needs.
 If you can admit that, that is a huge step forward.
 Another thing you can do is print out a chart of emotions and use it to give names to the feelings you experience in your body when there are big emotions in the room, conflict, or shame.